Mamiya RZ67

-The Mamiya RZ67 is a professional medium format single-lens reflex system camera manufactured by Mamiya.
-There are three successive models: the RZ67 Professional (first model released in 1982), RZ67 Professional II (released in 1993) and RZ67 Professional IID (released in 2004).
+The Mamiya RZ67 is a professional medium format single-lens reflex camera manufactured by Mamiya.
+There are three successive models: the RZ67 Professional (released in 1982), RZ67 Professional II (released in 1993) and RZ67 Professional IID (released in 2004).
 It is primarily designed for studio use, but can also be used in the field.

-The RZ67 name is adopted from the model name of the Mamiya RB67, which was first introduced in 1970.

 Details

-The RZ67 is a modular camera system, meaning lenses, viewfinders, ground glasses, film winders and film backs are all interchangeable.
-It is primarily designed for studio use, but can also be used in the field.
-The RZ67 Sekor lenses have built-in electronic leaf shutters which are cocked and triggered from the body.
-Focusing is performed with a bellows on the body instead of the lenses.
+The RZ67 is a modular camera system, meaning the lenses, viewfinders, ground glass, film winders and film backs designed for the system are all interchangeable.
+The RZ67's Sekor lenses have built-in electronic leaf shutters which are cocked and triggered from the body.
+Focusing is performed with a set of bellows.

-The camera accepts 6×7, 6×6 and 6×4.5, 120 and 220 film magazines and Polaroid as well as Quadra 72 4×5 sheet film backs.
+The camera accepts 120 and 220 film film with film backs configurable for 6×7 cm, 6×6 cm and 6×4.5 cm exposures.
+These backs are rotating, allowing for both landscape and portrait orientation without removing the back.
+Special-purpose backs allow for the use of Polaroid film as well as Quadra 72 4×5 sheet film.
 Mamiya RB67 backs are also supported via the G-Adapter.
 The film speed is set on each RZ back via a dial.
-There are two versions of the 6×7 and 6×4.5 backs; the model II versions have a second film counter to always show the film count on the top.
+There are two versions of the 6×7 and 6×4.5 backs.
+The model II versions have a second film counter to always show the film count on the top, regardless of the back orientation.